 Media Arts and Studies—Games and Animation

-All students enrolled in MDIA programs must complete core course requirements at the freshman and sophomore levels (MDIA 1010, MDIA 1020, MDIA 2010 & MDIA 2011), as well as two basic production courses (MDIA 1200, 1300, 1400 or 1500) and a Global Impact of Media Course in the Junior or Senior year.
+All students enrolled in MDIA programs must complete core course requirements at the freshman and sophomore levels (MDIA 1010, MDIA 1020, MDIA 2010 & MDIA 2011) and a Global Impact of Media Course in the Junior or Senior year.
 These courses integrate with courses specific to each program throughout the baccalaureate program.
 These classroom and laboratory experiences are augmented by a variety of practical experiences, extra-curricular involvement, unique place-based coursework, study abroad opportunities and internships, available to students in each of our undergraduate programs.

 Ohio University's Zanesville, Lancaster and Southern campuses offer an associate's degree program in electronic media.
 This program offers a smaller, more intimate setting for the first two years of University coursework.
 Students participating in the two-year programs at these campuses and who desire to continue their study with the School of Media Arts and Studies will apply for transfer into the School during the spring semester (see transfer policy below).
 For additional information, see the Electronic Media program in the Regional Higher Education section.